Seller Disclosure: How Can Sellers Avoid Legal Trouble

 Most Common Mistakes by FSBO Home Sellers in Disclosures

-The main object of seller’s disclosures in any area is to give clarity and perspective to a buyer.
+The main object of a seller’s disclosures in any area is to give clarity and perspective to a buyer.
 Buyers who are looking for a home usually have certain criteria in mind before searching a home.
 A seller disclosure acts as a bridge to close these doubts, giving buyers a reason to have faith in you and your deal.

 Most state laws prescribe that the disclosures should be provided before closing.
 As an FSBO seller, it is your duty to provide disclosures as soon as possible, since you do not have a real estate agent to do these things for you.